Deployed in 2024

 Key Decision 2

-Second, I structured data hierarchy by urgency to optimize workflow efficiency
+Second, I structured data hierarchy by urgency

 Through interview, I found urgent information matters to all teams: alerts first, progress second, storage third, analytics last.
 Staff can now see task progress, storage capacity, and equipment alerts instantly.